AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 suffering issuing in amendment.
 The word by which our Lord describes punishment is the word *kolasin*, which is thus defined:

-"Chastisement, punishment.\"
+"Chastisement, punishment."

-\"The trimming of the luxuriant branches of a tree or vine to improve it and make it fruitful.\"
+"The trimming of the luxuriant branches of a tree or vine to improve it and make it fruitful."

-\"The act of clipping or pruning --- restriction, restraint, reproof, check, chastisement.\"
+"The act of clipping or pruning --- restriction, restraint, reproof, check, chastisement."

-\"The kind of punishment which tends to the improvement of the criminal is what the Greek philosophers called *kolasis* or chastisement.\"
+"The kind of punishment which tends to the improvement of the criminal is what the Greek philosophers called *kolasis* or chastisement."

-\"Pruning, checking, punishment, chastisement, correction.\"
+"Pruning, checking, punishment, chastisement, correction."

-\"Do we want to know what was uppermost in the minds of those who formed the word for punishment?
-The Latin *poena* or *punio*, to punish, the root *pu* in Sanskrit, which means to cleanse, to purify, tells us that the Latin derivation was originally formed, not to express mere striking or torture, but cleansing, correcting, delivering from the stain of sin.\"[^107]
+"Do we want to know what was uppermost in the minds of those who formed the word for punishment?
+The Latin *poena* or *punio*, to punish, the root *pu* in Sanskrit, which means to cleanse, to purify, tells us that the Latin derivation was originally formed, not to express mere striking or torture, but cleansing, correcting, delivering from the stain of sin."[^107]

-That it had this meaning in Greek usage, see Plato: \"For the natural or accidental evils of others no one gets angry, or admonishes, or teaches, or punishes (*kolazei*) them, but we pity those afflicted with such misfortune...for if, O Socrates, if you will consider what is the design
+That it had this meaning in Greek usage, see Plato: "For the natural or accidental evils of others no one gets angry, or admonishes, or teaches, or punishes (*kolazei*) them, but we pity those afflicted with such misfortune...for if, O Socrates, if you will consider what is the design